Lavaroots Performing Arts offers school workshops throughout the year, bringing cultural arts alive to the youth of the Big Island.

 WE WOULD ALSO LOVE TO ADD SCHOOLS IF FUNDING IS AVAILABLE.
 IF YOU ARE INTERESTED IN SUPPORTING THIS PROGRAM PLEASE EMAIL US AT: firstname.lastname@example.org or donate directly through our donate button via the North Kohala Resource Center.
 MAHALO.

-Michal Anna Carrillo, director of Lavaroots Performing Arts has been working in Big Island schools as a teaching artist since 2007 and is currently celebrating a 11 years of dance in the schools and her Summer Arts program!
+Michal Anna Carrillo, director of Lavaroots Performing Arts has been working in Big Island schools as a teaching artist since 2007 and is currently celebrating 15 years of keiki performing arts programs; in-school and theater.

 Michal Anna Carrillo has been teaching at Kohala Elementary school for the last ten years, accompanied by Assistant Leslie Nugent for the last three years.
 It is a real joy to see the impact that this program has had on our Kohala kids.
 Please consider making an annual donation to ensure that this program continues to serve our youth.
 Reach out if you are interested in having this program at your school.
 Thank you for supporting healthy living and empowerment of the next generations to come.
 Together we rise.